jenkinsci/pipeline-model-definition-plugin/DEV_GUIDE.md

 ## Docker tests on OS X

 Docker for Mac out of the box will not be able to run the Docker tests due to mount issues.
-To fix this, add the following in Docker Preferences -> File Sharing, in this order:
+To fix this, make sure the following are present in Docker Preferences -> File Sharing.
+You may need to remove `/private` and then add it again after adding `/tmp` and `/var/folders`.
 * `/tmp` - this will initially add as `/private/tmp`.
 Double-click on `/private/tmp` and change to just `/tmp`.
 * `/var/folders` - this will initially add as `/private/var/folders`.
 Double-click on `/private/var/folders` and change to just `/var/folders`.
-* `/private` - make sure to add this last.
+* `/private` - make sure to add this last, or you won't be able to add `/tmp` and `/var/folders`, since they are both actually symlinks under `/private`.

+This has been tested with Docker for Mac 2017.03 and 2017.09, and should keep working going forward.
+You can verify that Docker tests work by running `AgentTest#agentDocker` in the `pipeline-model-definition` module.

 ## AST Parsing, Validation, and Transformation